beryldb/beryldb-cli/README.md

 Don't forget to follow us on [Twitter](https://twitter.com/beryldb)!

-## Supported Platforms

-Beryldb-cli is only supported in GNU/Linux.
+Beryl-cli is supported in MacOS, BSD and Linux systems.

 ## Installation